Since February 2016, landlords have had a new job. As well as being a landlord, you are also an immigration officer for the government!

 When You Need to Do the Check

-You are supposed to do the check before the tenant moves into the property.
-You need to see the original documents and have the occupier in front of you personally while you do the check.
+You are supposed to perform the check before the tenant moves into the property.
+Usually, you need to see the original documents and have the occupier in front of you personally while you do the check, although the check can be performed via video call during the coronavirus pandemic.

 Things You Need to Watch Out for When Doing the Check

 You are not expected to do a forensic examination of the documents to spot forgeries which are not obvious.
-However you are expected to be alert to the possibility of illegality.
-For example
+You are, however, expected to be alert to the possibility of illegality.

 If you let tenants into occupation without doing the check, you are taking a risk.
-If the Home Office later find that the tenants ARE illegal immigrants – you will be at risk of a penalty fine or (for cases the Home Office consider more serious) prosecution and a custodial sentence.
+If the Home Office later find that the tenants do not have the right to live in the UK, then you will be at risk of a penalty fine or (for cases the Home Office consider more serious) prosecution and a custodial sentence.

 The penalty fines are £1,000 for a first offence and £3,000 for any subsequent offences.
 Or if you are a lodger landlord, the amounts are £80 and £500.